-We want to show those affected by amputation or limb difference that leading a fun, active lifestyle is possible.
+We want to show those affected by amputation or limb absence that leading a fun, active lifestyle is possible.
 With so much pressure on young people already, our work with children and young adults gives them the ability and social skills to fit in in other parts of their lives and to not feel isolated.
 Alongside our recurring clubs, we plan free events and activities throughout the year that fit in with school holidays for Junior Troopers and their family.
 Other than seeing their young ones happy, active and socializing, a massive benefit for parents is speaking to others who are in a similar situation, as well as older amputees.

 Not only does our work allow the Junior Troopers to feel normal, but it can also open doors to exciting and life-changing opportunities.
 In 2016, four of the young people we work with were featured in Channel 4’s “We’re The Superhumans” to advertise the Paralympics.
 In 2017, the advert won the Grand Prix for Film at the Cannes Film Festival.

 2018 was a busy year for our clubs with our monthly Climbing Club, which is now being sponsored by our Corporate Partners Slater and Gordon Lawyers, moving to the Edinburgh International Climbing Arena which is a much bigger and better facility, giving our Troopers some very challenging walls to push themselves on.
 And as you can see from the pics below our youngsters love it!
 On top of this we also have had our annual Christmas parties which the young ones loved!
 You can check out galleries here.

 We like to make sure our Junior Troopers and their whole families are included when we can and Ryze seemed the perfect place for all the kids to well….let off some steam!!
 Check out the photos in our gallery, the link is below.